dappforce/subsocial-docs/docs/sdk/quick-start/profiles/GettingProfiles.md

 Find and load off-chain information about profiles from IPFS by a given `cid`.

-Profile information only exists if there is a corresponding JSON file that represents the profiles' content on IPFS.
+Profile information only exists if there is a corresponding JSON file that represents the profile's content on IPFS.

 ```
 flatApi.subsocial.ipfs.findProfiles(cids: IpfsCid[]): Promise<ContentResult<ProfileContent>>